byhbt/thanh/content/posts/2021-02-10-learning-aws-associate-developer-resources.md

 - [https://github.com/byhbt/97things4programmer](https://github.com/byhbt/97things4programmer)
 - [https://github.com/byhbt/hue-cuisine](https://github.com/byhbt/hue-cuisine)

-### 3. Looking futher
+### 3. Looking further

-When you learn Amazon, you should spend 5% of learning time (just a few) to reference to Microsoft/Google Cloud to see the equivilent services.
+When you learn Amazon, you should spend 5% of learning time (just a few) to reference to Microsoft/Google Cloud to see the equivalent services.